 4. Recycle and upcycle

-According to the EPA, 80 percent of furniture and furnishings, such as beds, sofas, mattresses, dressers, end up in landfills.
+According to the EPA, 80 percent of furniture and furnishings, such as beds, sofas, mattresses, and dressers end up in landfills.
 Each and every one of us has a responsibility towards our environment and must work towards protecting it.
 This is why instead of buying, use your existing furniture, consider upcycling them with a little modification or restoration.
 A dresser that can become new with a coat of paint, or old table chairs in the attic that can be repaired and used in your new home.
 This serves both the environment and your pocket.

 5. Create a home office and study space